Sudden Infant Death Syndrome

 Even though medical professionals don’t know the exact cause of SIDS, research shows there are effective ways you can reduce the risk, such as selecting a safe crib and creating a safe sleeping environment for your baby.

-How to choose a safe crib
+What to look for in a safe crib

 Example of a safe sleep environment with infant on back on firm, flat surface with no crib bumpers, blankets, pillows, or toys